alinnman/celestial-navigation/maths/sphere-proof.2.md

 The specific topological proof that the horizon dip formula
 $\theta \propto \sqrt{h}$ **uniquely** determines spherical geometry is a novel conclusion, combining these established results in a new way.
-This cannot be established explicitly by known sources, but can be concluded from combining supporting documents and sources.
+This cannot be established explicitly by known sources, but can inferred from a combination of supporting documents and sources.

 ### Final Conclusion